blacklightpy/vaultofknowledge/How to Scale text in different Scripts.md

 When there are line wraps, Liberation Sans could use H3 and H2 instead.

 So considering the average values, H3 for Bengali and H2 for Devanaagari seem to work best.

+## On Reddit
+I think this varies by Old Reddit, New Reddit on PC and New Reddit on Android.
+And who knows how it is on Apple devices.
 ## General Understanding

 In Segoe UI, Indic Scripts are more condensed relative to Roboto and Colibri.